 2) “I’m fortunate because…”

 This strategy is discussed in The Happiness Advantage.
-To summarize, Achor lays out a pretty unfortunate scenario: a bank is robbed while you are there, and you are shot in the arm during the robbery.
-Personally, when I read that scenario, I was like, how awful.
-I would be really negative if something like that actually happened to me.
+To summarize, Achor lays out a really unfortunate scenario: a bank is robbed while you are there, and you are shot in the arm during the robbery.
+Personally, when I read that scenario, I thought, How awful.
+I would be really negative if something like that happened to me.

 But Achor goes on to say that happy people look at every situation as glass-half-full.
 When something bad happens, they can still say, “I’m fortunate because [fill in the blank].”
 I’m fortunate because I was only shot in the arm, instead of being killed.